PROFIT MARGIN: [PASS]

 INVENTORY TO SALES: [PASS]

 This methodology strongly believes that companies, especially small ones, should have tight control over inventory.
 It's a warning sign if a company's inventory relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Inventory to Sales for CPN was 6.12% last year, while for this year it is 6.44%.
-Although the inventory to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Inventory to Sales for CPN was 6.44% last year, while for this year it is 5.57%.
+Since the inventory to sales is decreasing by -0.88% the stock passes this criterion.

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for CPN was 7.98% last year, while for this year it is 8.76%.
-Although the AR to sales is rising, it is below the max 30% that is allowed.
-The investor can still consider the stock if all other criteria appear very attractive.
+Accounts Receivable to Sales for CPN was 8.76% last year, while for this year it is 8.07%.
+Since the AR to sales is decreasing by -0.69% the stock passes this criterion.

 LONG TERM DEBT/EQUITY RATIO: [FAIL]